|Name:||Black Diamond Superlock (v1b)|

 "It was tricky to build, expensive to produce and jammed up with sand."

-I have 5 examples in two different the Black Diamond stampings - in 4 cases the plastic inner sleeve supporting the outer aluminum locking sleeve has cracked, allowing it to deform.
+I have 6+ examples in four different the Black Diamond stampings - in 4 cases the plastic inner sleeve supporting the outer aluminum locking sleeve has cracked, allowing it to deform.
 Without the former structure, the plastic sleeve rubs against the outer aluminum sleeve resisting movement under spring pressure alone.
 Of the carabiners with broken inner sleeves, one example works satisfactorily, but not consistently enough that I would use it in the field.